 Next, leverage what makes you uniquely-equipped to work remotely.
 Are you well-versed in the latest patient care technologies?
 Do you have previous experience manning phone lines, email accounts, or online portals in any of your previous positions?
 Highlight these skills in your resume so the employer knows exactly why you are such a good fit!

 As mentioned before, the average recruiter only spends a few seconds looking at each resume before deciding on which candidates get interviews.
 By summarizing your experience at the top of your resume, you are in control of the first impression.
 So what happens if (when!) the recruiter decides you are a great candidate and spends 20, 30, maybe even 45 seconds reading about how awesome you are?
 You keep things short, sweet, and specific for them throughout the whole document!

-Don’t muck up your resume by writing about your work experience as if you consulted a thesaurus every 5 seconds.
+Don’t muck up your soon to be transformed resume tailored specifically for remote nursing jobs, by writing about your work experience as if you consulted a thesaurus every 5 seconds.
 Most recruiters can tell when an applicant is over-embellishing their resume.
 Write in a professional manner that sells your expertise to the recruiter.
 But, also be true to your own voice, and let your experience and your resume speak for you.